Industrial

 Every pre-engineered metal building construction assignment should have a delivery rhythm that ownership can follow.
 The process is not only about putting work in place.
 It is about maintaining sequence, keeping dependencies visible, and making sure the next team can start when promised.

-Lock structural package milestones before field mobilization
+Lock structural package milestones and anchor bolt templates before any concrete is placed

-Manage interface points between PEMB systems and local trades
+Manage interface points between PEMB systems and local trades including MEP, masonry, and finishes

 Applications